mrstone14/TC4-shield/hardware/TC4ESP/Cost analysis.md

 All prices are eBay.com, from Asia, mostly with free shipping worldwide.

 At the moment of the last edit of this document, on 20-04-23, the eBay seller that stock the most components from the list above is chips-fans.
-Possible not the best prices, but the most coplete components list from a single source:\
+Possible not the best prices, but the most complete components list from a single source:\
 https://www.ebay.co.uk/str/chips-fans

 In stock at the date of edit: